What is colon cancer?

 Colon cancer affects the stomach and bowels.
 Common symptoms include diarrhea or constipation, blood in the stool, vomiting, bloating, cramps, and unexplained weight loss.

 How do doctors diagnose colon cancer?

-- Fecal Occult Blood Test (FOBT) - Colon cancer can sometimes cause tiny dots of blood, too small for the eye to see, in the feces The FOBT test uses a special chemical to check the patient's stool sample for these traces of blood.
+- Fecal Occult Blood Test (FOBT) - Colon cancer can sometimes cause tiny dots of blood, too small for the eye to see, in the feces.
+The FOBT test uses a chemical to check the patient's stool sample for these traces of blood.

 - Flexible-Sigmoidoscopy - Using a thin flexible tube called a simoidoscope, the doctor looks inside the patient's colon for growths called polyps.

-- Double Contrast Barium Enema (DCBA) - A silvery-white metallic substance called barium is inserted up the patient's colon through the rectum.
+- Double Contrast Barium Enema (DCBA) - A silvery-white metallic substance called barium is inserted into the patient's colon through the rectum.
 The barium outlines the patient's colon on an x-ray screen.